express-javascript-template

 - Server Rendering Engine: EJS

-- Documentation approach: README + source-linked technical evidence
+- Documentation Pattern: README-based onboarding with source-linked evidence

 Skills and Tooling Inventory